The T.S. Eliot Estate

 On the Abbey Stage

-The second of five annual lectures inspired by T.S.
+The third of five annual lectures inspired by T.S.
 Eliot’s impact on modern literature.

-Bob Geldof will introduce the evening and Ingrid Craigie will perform one of T.S.
+Carlo Gébler will introduce the evening and Eleanor Methven will perform ‘The Hollow Men,’ one of T.S.
 Eliot’s best-known poems.